Residency Visa for Capital Investors (RIC)

 - Not be in Spain with irregular immigration status.

-- Have public insurance or private health insurance arranged with an insurer authorized to operate in Spain.
+- Public insurance or private health insurance arranged with an insurer authorized to operate in Spain.

 - Sufficient financial resources for yourself and your family members during your period of residence in Spain (monthly income of €2,130, and additional €533 per dependent).